-Royalty Exchange does not charge a fee to investors, they collect a fee from the rights sellers upon completion of a successful auction.
+Royalty Exchange collects a fee from the rights sellers upon completion of a successful auction.
 Details about any additional fees are disclosed within the auction information (for example, fees to set up an account with the relevant rights society like BMI).

 Potential returns and cashflow

-Royalty payments are typically made quarterly, either directly from an entity like ASCAP or BMI, or via Royalty Exchange itself.
-Returns vary greatly depending on the specifics catalog.
-Most royalty streams tend to be steady over time, with some opportunity for additional upside (for example, if a song in a catalog is chosen for use in a popular movie, commercial, or TV show).
+Royalty payments are typically made quarterly or semi-annually either directly from an entity like ASCAP or BMI, or via Royalty Exchange itself.
+Returns vary greatly depending on the specific catalog.
+Older royalty streams tend to be steady over time, with some opportunity for additional upside (for example, if a song in a catalog is chosen for use in a popular movie, commercial, or TV show).
 Most copyright extends for the lifetime of the author plus 70 years, so many of the royalty streams have the potential to extend quite far into the future.

 Breadth of offerings on Royalty Exchange